alexlawrence/declarative/README.md

 <counter of="text"></counter> characters
 ```

-When viewing the above snippet in a browserwe will see that
-the input lets us enter text but the counting of characters does not work.
+When viewing the above snippet in a browser we can see that the input lets us enter text but the counting of characters does not work.
 This is because "input" is a valid element described in the HTML standard while "counter" is not.
 To overcome this we can replace the counter with a "span" element and write some custom JavaScript code: